rybafish/rybafish.github.io/faq.md

 At the moment - no. You need to do explicit "commit" if you need to persist your changes.

 ### What status bar indicator colors mean?
-* Gray - connecred, waiting.
+* Gray: connected, waiting.
-* Blue - synchronous call is running: usually connection or keep-alive execution.
+* Blue: synchronous call is running: usually connection or keep-alive execution.
-* Green - asynchronous call is running.
+* Green: asynchronous call is running.
 You can click on the indicator to see current runtime.
-* White - rendering the result.
+* White: rendering the result.
-* Red - error or disconnected.
+* Red: error or disconnected.